Battle of Alesia: Numbers involved

 Precise figures for the size of the armies involved, and the number of casualties suffered, are difficult to know.
 Such figures have always been a powerful propaganda weapon, and are thus suspect.
 Caesar, in his De Bello Gallico, refers to a Gallic relief force of a quarter of a million, probably an exaggeration to enhance his victory.
-Unfortunately, the only records of the events are Roman and therefore presumably biased.
+The only records of the events are Roman and, therefore, presumed to be biased.
 Modern historians usually believe that a number between fifty thousand and one hundred thousand men is more credible.